2021 Pune fire

 On 7 June 2021, a fire in Pune, Maharashtra, India, killed at least 18 people.

-At around 15:45 on 7 June 2021, a fire broke out at a chemical plant on the outskirts of Pune, a city in Maharashtra, India.
+At around 15:45 on 7 June 2021, a fire broke out at a chemical plant on the outskirts of Pune in MIDC area of Urawade-Pirangut.
+The plant manufactured chemicals and sanitisers.
 At the time the fire occurred - 10 miles from the city centre - 37 workers were trapped inside the building.
+15 of the 18 victims were women, and most were residents of Mulshi taluka.
+The bodies were found in huddled together in multiple groups.

+Prime Minister Narendra Modi declared an ex gratia of 2 lakh rupees to the families of the victims.